USO AccessAbility Series

 Frequently Asked Questions

-Explore our FAQ section to find quick and reliable answers to all your questions about the USO National Tests AccessAbility Series 2025.
+Explore our FAQ section to find quick and reliable answers to all your questions about the USO National Tests AccessAbility Series.
 Whether you are seeking details on eligibility, registration, pre-assessment, study levels, or final test guidelines, this space has everything you need.
 Thoughtfully curated for schools, teachers, and parents, it ensures a smooth, informed, and confident participation experience for every student.

 Yes.

-Each student may qualify to appear in any one of the three levels – Level 1 (Foundation), Level 2 (Application), or Level 3 (Reasoning).
-This ensures that every student receives study material and a final test suited to their learning needs.
+Each student could qualify to appear in any one of the three levels – ,Level 1 (Foundation) Level 2 (Application), or Level 3 (Reasoning).
+This ensured that every student received study material and a final test suited to their learning needs.

-The Functional Math Test covers practical numeracy skills such as number recognition, counting, basic operations, money handling, time, measurement, and simple reasoning tasks, organised across three levels: pictorial basics, functional operations, and applied reasoning.
+The Functional Math Test covered practical numeracy skills such as number recognition, counting, basic operations, money handling, time, measurement, and simple reasoning tasks, organised across three levels: pictorial basics, functional operations, and applied reasoning.

-Social & Life Readiness includes self-awareness, personal hygiene, safety rules, social manners, community helpers, daily routines, emotional understanding, environment awareness, and simple functional decision-making, structured into three levels from basic recognition to applied social understanding.
+Social & Life Readiness included self-awareness, personal hygiene, safety rules, social manners, community helpers, daily routines, emotional understanding, environment awareness, and simple functional decision-making, structured into three levels from basic recognition to applied social understanding.

-Clear instructions, study material based on level, sample questions, and a feedback mechanism after the Pre-Assessment.
+USO provided clear instructions, study material based on level, sample questions, and a feedback mechanism after the Pre-Assessment.